andrewcannan/infinite_realms/README.md

 </details>
 <br><br>

 5. Reviews Section (Hidden by JS Click to Reveal): Conceals the reviews section by default, providing a cleaner interface.
 Users can choose to reveal the reviews by clicking on the heading, providing additional feedback and insights about the product.
-Revealing reviews section also enables the user to submit a review about the product by reavealing the "Leave a Review" Button.
+Revealing reviews section also enables the user to submit a review about the product by revealing the "Leave a Review" Button.
 Ability to add reviews is limited to authenticated users.

 <details>
 <summary>Reviews Section - Collapsed</summary>